EEricHwang/EEricHwang.github.io/_pages/talk.md

 <hr>
 ACIT/S2A2 ULI Weekly Seminar Series at NCAT
 ------
-As a researcher of NASA S2A2 project,
+As a researcher of the NASA S2A2 project,